grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 - The state could not be merged because it might be invalid and could not be decoded.
 This could indicate data corruption and therefore a bug in the reading or writing of the state, and would need further investigation.
 - The state could not be read from storage.
 This could be due to a networking issue such as a timeout or an authentication and authorization issue with the remote object store.

+### CortexRolloutStuck

+This alert fires when a Cortex service rollout is stuck, which means the number of updated replicas doesn't match the expected one and looks there's no progress in the rollout.
+The alert monitors services deployed as Kubernetes `StatefulSet` and `Deployment`.

+How to **investigate**:
+- Run `kubectl -n <namespace> get pods -l name=<statefulset|deployment>` to get a list of running pods
+- Ensure there's no pod in a failing state (eg. `Error`, `OOMKilled`, `CrashLoopBackOff`)
+- Ensure there's no pod `NotReady` (the number of ready containers should match the total number of containers, eg. `1/1` or `2/2`)
+- Run `kubectl -n <namespace> describe statefulset <name>` or `kubectl -n <namespace> describe deployment <name>` and look at "Pod Status" and "Events" to get more information

 ## Cortex routes by path